Niha002/1_Release_Tagmentation/2_Combine_GC_bins/ReadMe.md

 # Scripts
 1. Same organism R1 + R2:
-2. All R1 reads and All R2 reads:
+2. All R1 reads or All R2 reads:
 3. Combine all sequences in GC bins
 4. Combine all sequences unbinned